redhat-cop/openshift-migration-best-practices/post-migration-considerations.md

 ### When you might want to move to operators

-If you were using the Service Broker or some OpenShift templates in OpenShift 3.11 to run a specific service such as MongoDB or PostgreSQL, you might want to move to the specific operators for such technologies.
+If you were using the Service Broker or some OpenShift Templates in OpenShift 3.11 in order to run a specific service such as MongoDB, PostgreSQL, etc. You might want to move to the specific operators for such technologies.

 For example, if your application uses a MongoDB database, you can use the MongoDB Operator to deploy and manage the MongoDB instance.
 The operator will take care of the MongoDB instance lifecycle, enabling you to focus on your application.